Ethereal ice swirls dance around Arctic peninsula in stunning new satellite image

 A study published Feb.
 14 in the journal Atmosphere-Ocean revealed that the sea ice extent in the Sea of Okhotsk decreased by about 9% per decade between 1979 and 2010.

 Sea ice is also disappearing in Antarctica.
-In February, the world's most southerly continent experienced a record-low minimum sea ice extent, where sea ice coverage reached its lowest point, for the second year in a row
+In February, the world's most southerly continent experienced a record-low minimum sea ice extent, where sea ice coverage reached its lowest point, for the second year in a row.

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.